a2roger/backup/w4_data/readme.md

 The sketch then adds the remainder of the file (the book contents without the frontmatter) to a string.

+### String Tokenization

-*Tokenizing*: To get the individual words from the text to display, we use the p5.js `splitTokens(string, delimiter)`, which splits up a string at one or more occurrences of any character in `delimiter`.
+To get the individual words from the text to display, we use the p5.js `splitTokens(string, delimiter)`, which splits up a string at one or more occurrences of any character in `delimiter`.
 We pass in the book text as the `string` and `" "` (a space character) as the `delimiter`.
 This process is called *tokenization*.

 Processing has other functions that you may find useful for tokenization and other processing.
 The `split()` function works like `splitTokens()`, but splits on a specific substring rather than a set of characters.
 For example,